mmarrari/selenium_automation_python/README.md

 # Selenium automation project with python
-This is a simple sample

 ## Overview
 This is a simple example of automating a web browser through selenium and python (intive training)

-Features:
-- Provide download of a configuration file for the required driver
-- List and retrieve existing drivers

 ## Requirements
 Python 3.6+